jewalky/GZDoom-Builder/Source/Plugins/UDBScript/whatsmissing.md

 ## Other
 - remove the `Wrapper` part from the wrapper class names?
 - some way to get information about the current editing mode (name, ...)
-- add a way to store configuration data (what's currently in the scripts's .cfg file) inside the script?
 - add a way to communicate with the user, like message boxes with "OK", "yes/no" etc.